Decentralized Cross-Blockchain Asset Transfers: Evaluation

 \section{Evaluation}

-In this section, we evaluate the proposed cross-blockchain asset transfer protocols with regard to the defined requirements and conduct a quantitative analysis evaluating transfer cost and duration.
-For the analysis, we provide a full-fledged proof-of-concept implementation of our protocols for EVM-based blockchains such as Ethereum and Ethereum Classic.
-The prototype as well as the evaluation scripts used for obtaining the results presented in \cref{sec:quantitive-analysis} are available as open-source project on GitHub\footnote{\url{https://github.com/pf92/x-chain-protocols}}.
+For the evaluation, we provide a proof-of-concept implementation for EVM-based blockchains such as Ethereum and Ethereum Classic.
+The prototype, as well as the evaluation scripts used for obtaining the results presented in \cref{sec:quantitive-analysis} are available as an open-source project on GitHub\footnote{\url{https://github.com/pf92/x-chain-protocols}}.